Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/cohort-webhooks.md

     This feature is in closed beta and is in active development.
 Contact your Amplitude Success Manager for support with this integration.

-Amplitude Cohort webhooks allows customers to receive cohort updates to their own webhook endpoints.
+Amplitude Cohort webhooks enables customers to receive cohort updates to their own webhook endpoints.
 This allows for custom data enrichment, filtering, or aggregation based on the specific requirements of the webhook endpoint or internal systems.
-The transformed cohort data can then be seamlessly integrated into marketing automation platforms or other systems, enabling personalized and targeted marketing campaigns with up-to-date cohort insights.
+The transformed cohort data then integrates into marketing automation platforms or other systems, which enables personalized and targeted marketing campaigns with up-to-date cohort insights.

 ## Considerations

 - You must enable this integration in each Amplitude project you want to use it in.
-- You will need a paid Amplitude plan to leverage Cohort Webhooks.
+- You need a paid Amplitude plan to use Cohort Webhooks.

 ## Setup

-### 1) Prerequisites

-To configure streaming from Amplitude to your webhook, you need the following information.
+1. To configure streaming from Amplitude to your webhook, collect the following information:

-- **Webhook URL** The destination URL Amplitude should use to send events and users.
+      - **Webhook URL**: The destination URL Amplitude should use to send events and users.
-- **Header Information** You can set up to five extra headers for the webhook request.
+      - **Header Information**: You can set up to five extra headers for the webhook request.

-### 2) Create a new destination
+2. Create a new destination.

       1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
       2. In the Cohorts section, click **Webhook**.

-### 3) Enter webhook URL

-Enter the URL endpoint for the webhook.
+3. Enter the URL endpoint for the webhook.
 For example, `https://mycompany.com/webhook`.
-Note that Amplitude doesn't have a single IP address for forwarding events and users, so ensure that your URL can receive payloads from any Amplitude hosts.
+Amplitude doesn't have a single IP address for forwarding events and users, so ensure that your URL can receive payloads from any Amplitude hosts.

-### 4) Select headers

-There are two preset headers for every webhook sync:
+4. There are two preset headers for every webhook sync:

-- `Content-Type`: `application/json`
+      - `Content-Type: application/json`
-- `User-Agent`: `Amplitude/Webhook/1.0`
+      - `User-Agent: Amplitude/Webhook/1.0`

       After these preset headers, you can define five more headers.
 To create a new header:

       1. Enter the header name on the left side text box
       2. Enter the header value on the right side text box
       3. A new header row appears if the limit isn't reached

-### 5) Define cohort payload

-1. Define the payload you want to receive in the webhook.
+5. Define the payload you want to receive in the webhook.
 You can choose to:
     1. Send the default Amplitude payload which follows the Amplitude cohort format.
     2. Customize the payload using an [Apache FreeMarker](https://freemarker.apache.org/) template.
 See more details below.

-### 6) Save destination

-When satisfied with your configuration, click Save to complete the setup process.
+6. When satisfied with your configuration, click **Save** to complete the setup process.

 ## Establish Cohort syncs to your destination

 1. In Amplitude, open the cohort you want to export.
-2. Click Sync, and choose Webhook.
+2. Click **Sync**, and choose Webhook.
-3. Select your defined webhook destination.
+3. Select the defined webhook destination.
 4. Select the sync cadence.
-5. Click sync to initiate the sync.
+5. Click **Sync** to begin the sync.

 ## FreeMarker Templating Language